Gothicka-YW/YoWishlist-50/YoWishlist-50_HelpGuide.md

-# YoWishlist-50 Help Guide
+# YoCatalog Help Guide

+Note: Formerly "YoWishlist-50".
+Some screenshots or labels may still reference the old name.

 ## What it does
-YoWishlist-50 is a fan-made Chrome extension that trims and exports the first N tiles from the YoWorld template page at yoworld.info/template.
+YoCatalog is a fan-made Chrome extension that trims and exports the first N tiles from the YoWorld template page at yoworld.info/template.
 It can target either the Wish List or Sale Items section and export using one of two modes:

 - Export (crop): Captures a stitched, full-height PNG of the selected section without scroll artifacts.
 The background is forced to white during capture for a clean, shareable image.